On the intersection of local Arthur packets for classical groups and applications: Local Arthur packets containing tempered representations

-The following definition rephrases the condition that $\psi^{\Delta}$ is discrete and without gaps. \begin{defn} Let $S= \{ [A_i,B_i]_{\rho}\}_{i=1}^n$ be a finite multi-set of segments with the same $\rho$.
-We say that $S$ is of cuspidal shape if \begin{enumerate} \item [$\oldbullet$] $\{[ A_i, |B_i| ]_{\rho}\}_{i=1}^n$ is disjoint, and \item [$\oldbullet$] if $A= \max\{ A_1,\cdots,A_n \}$, we have
+The following definition rephrases the condition that $\psi^{\Delta}$ is discrete and without gaps. \begin{defn} Let $S_{\rho}= \{ [A_i,B_i]_{\rho}\}_{i=1}^n$ be a finite multi-set of segments with the same $\rho$.
+We say that $S_{\rho}$ is of cuspidal shape if \begin{enumerate} \item [$\oldbullet$] $\{[ A_i, |B_i| ]_{\rho}\}_{i=1}^n$ is disjoint, and \item [$\oldbullet$] if $A= \max\{ A_1,\ldots,A_n \}$, we have

-for $B=0 $ or $1/2$. \end{enumerate} For a general finite multi-set of segments $S$, we decompose it according to cuspidal representation $\rho$ as $S= \cup_{\rho} S_{\rho}$.
-Then we say $S$ is of cuspidal shape if all of $S_{\rho}$ are of cuspidal shape.
+for $B=0 $ or $1/2$. \end{enumerate} For a general finite multi-set of segments $S$, we decompose it according to supercuspidal representation $\rho$ as $S= \cup_{\rho} S_{\rho}$.
+Then we say $S$ is of cuspidal shape if every $S_{\rho}$ is of cuspidal shape.

-We define a local Arthur parameter $\psi$ (resp, an extended multi-segment $\EE$) is of cuspidal shape if $\supp(\psi)$ (resp. $\supp(\EE)$) is of cuspidal shape. \end{defn} Now we define a new condition on an admissible order.
+We say a local Arthur parameter $\psi$ (resp, an extended multi-segment $\EE$) is of cuspidal shape if $\supp(\psi)$ (resp. $\supp(\EE)$) is of cuspidal shape. \end{defn}

+Let $\pi$ be a supercuspidal representation.
+By Theorem \ref{thm surjection cuspidal}, every extended multi-segment in $E_{\pi}$ is of cuspidal shape.
+Our next goal is to determine which extended multi-segment of cuspdial shape gives a supercuspidal representation.
+We define a new condition on an admissible order.
 It is useful to detect whether $\pi(\EE)$ is tempered or supercuspidal. \begin{defn} We say an admissible order $\gg$ of $I_{\rho}$ satisfies ($P''$) if for any $i,j \in I_{\rho}$,

-We denote $\EE' \in \Rep^{(P'')}$ if there exists an $\EE \in \Rep$ such that $\EE'= \EE_{\{\gg_{\rho}\}_{\rho}}$ for a collection of admissible order $\gg_{\rho}$ on $I_{\rho}$ satisfying $(P'')$.
+We denote $\EE' \in \Rep^{(P'')}$ if there exists an $\EE \in \Rep$ such that $(\EE')_{\rho}= (\EE_\rho)_{\gg_{\rho}}$ for a collection of admissible order $\gg_{\rho}$ on $I_{\rho}$ satisfying $(P'')$.
 Finally, for $\EE \in \Rep$, we denote $\EE^{(P'')}$ the unique extended multi-segment in $\Rep^{(P'')}$ obtained from $\EE$ by row exchange.
 We define $ \EE_{\rho}^{(P'')}= (\EE^{(P'')})_{\rho}$. \end{defn}

-The following corollary gives a necessary and sufficient condition on $\EE \in \Rep$ such that $\pi(\EE)$ is supercuspidal. \begin{cor} Suppose $\EE \in \Rep$ is of cuspidal shape.
+The following corollary gives a necessary and sufficient condition on $\EE \in \Rep$ of cuspidal shape such that $\pi(\EE)$ is supercuspidal. \begin{cor} Suppose $\EE \in \Rep$ is of cuspidal shape.
 As above, we write